physimals/quantiphyse/test/release_testing/0.6/pre_release_checklist.md

 # Quantiphyse pre-release test checklist

-This is an attempt to document steps to go through prior to each release.
-It isn't exhaustive, but it is intended to cover the basics so no obvious bugs go out to release.

-Release procedure is to copy this file into a directory for each release e.g. 0.6.
-Each check should be done on each release build (Windows, OSX, Linux).
-Then fill in the checkboxes like `[x]` for each item checked *if the behaviour is acceptable!*.

-In general failure on one platform is not acceptable, however minor platform differences can be noted.

-Any comments should be recorded in the copy of the document (e.g. minor issues or observations).
-If bugs are found, a comment should be added with the issue number. *If the bug is a release blocker, the checkboxe should not be ticked until the bug is fixed and the comment removed*.
-If the bug is not a blocker the checkbox can be ticked and the comment remains.

 ## Target release

-> Release version being tested
+v0.6

-## Test build / system
+## Test build / systems

-> Fill in with the platform and distribution the test was done against
+Tested on Windows 7 x64, Linux (Ubuntu 16.04) and OSX (10.11.6)

 ## General checks

 Should do these last, tick to indicate that you have been doing the checks and not found any problems.

-- [ ] All dialogs, check cancel really does Cancel
+- [x] All dialogs, check cancel really does Cancel
-- [ ] Check console for errors - should be none
+- [x] Check console for errors - should be none
-- [ ] Test widgets fail gracefully without a volume and/or overlay/roi as required
+- [x] Test widgets fail gracefully without a volume and/or overlay/roi as required
-- [ ] No visible GUI artifacts
+- [x] No visible GUI artifacts

+Issue #69: pyqtgraph artifacts on OSX

 ## Basic volume viewing